Bassel20/Embedded-Systems-Interview-Questions-Answers/C Programming Questions.md

 The C compilation process converts source code into object code or machine code.
 The compilation process can be divided into four steps:
 1. Preprocessor
-o	Macros expansion
+*	Macros expansion
-o	File inclusion
+*	File inclusion
-o	Conditional Compilation
+*	Conditional Compilation
-o	replaces the macros with their respective values o	includes the necessary header files.
+*	replaces the macros with their respective values
+*	includes the necessary header files.

 2. Compiler
 o	takes the preprocessed code and converts it into assembly code